liayin/blog/_posts/2021-2-24-GitHub-Pages-Jekyll-Blog.md

 [Add sidebar](https://justus.science/blog/2015/04/17/a-sweetass-sidebar.html)

 Of course, in order to change the layout of the page, there needs to be some modifications of the .css file.
+If we want to display two columns side by side, we could use the CSS Grid like [here](https://www.cssmakeovers.com/patterns/two-columns-infinite/).